-TDC annually recognizes exceptional work of students and faculty who have advanced the work of democracy on their campuses and in their communities.
+TDC annually recognizes exceptional work of students who have advanced the work of democracy on their campuses and in their communities.

 The Bernie Ronan Award